This is article #34 out of 50 in The Startup Marketing Playbook.

 To drive traffic to your table, it is sometimes helpful to offer swag (free giveaways).
 This might include pens, stress balls, candy or something more unique.
 My general philosophy on this stuff is that it is an added expense, and the focus needs to be on presenting the product well.
 If you have the flexibility, having one giveaway (plus candy) is nice, but it isn’t required.

-From iPads to chargers to power strips, there is typically a pile of technology that you need at the table for events.
-This material should be organized, labeled and tracked as inventory so you can easily pack and unpack the event box with the right items.
+From iPads to chargers to power strips, there is typically a lot of technology that you need at the table for events.
+This material should be organized, labeled and tracked as inventory so you can easily pack and unpack the event box with the correct items.

 5. Standardize pre and post event marketing

 Each event should have a standardized, defined marketing mix.
 Before the event you should attempt to send an email blast to attendees with a special offer if they purchase at the event.
-You may follow a similar strategy for after the event.
+You may also follow a similar strategy after the event.

 Prospects that you have direct conversations with at the event should get a personal follow up from the sales rep they spoke to.
 Prospects that you missed should get a more standardized follow up email with value-added content and an offer to connect with a sales rep.

 6. Arm your sales reps with marketing intelligence

 Leading up to the event, you should carefully track the marketing actions from prospects on the attendee list.
 Those who open your email, visit your website and click on your landing pages should be compiled into a list in the marketing automation system and delivered to the sales team on a regular basis.
 This way, they can begin conversations with those warmer prospects and ideally schedule time to meet at the event.